Mirza Mustafić: Fola Esch

 In June 2021, Mustafić joined defending champion of Luxembourg Fola Esch.
 In thirty-seven appearances, he scored fifteen goals.
 After his contract expired, he did not find an agreement for a new one and left the club as a free agent.

 Sarajevo

 In August 2022, Mustafić signed for Sarajevo on a free transfer.
 In the first round of the Cup against Čelik Zenica, he missed a penalty, eliminating Sarajevo from the cup.

+Bali United

+On 15 July 2025, Mustafić signed a season long contract with Indonesian Super League club Bali United.

+International career

+Mustafić made his debut for the Luxembourg national team on 5 June 2024 in a friendly against France.
+He substituted Sébastien Thill in the 44th minute due to Thill's injury and then had to be substituted due to injury himself in the 55th minute, as Luxembourg lost 0–3 in Metz.